P&G extends Olympic sponsorship, focusing on equality drive

 The Tokyo Olympics are now a year away after being postponed due to the coronavirus pandemic.

 Gestures such as taking a knee or raising a fist on a medal podium remain prohibited by the International Olympic Committee.
-But IOC president Thomas Bach has said the body’s athletes’ commission will be exploring ways opinions could be expressed at the games while the “Olympic spirit” is respected.
+But IOC President Thomas Bach has said the body’s athletes’ commission will be exploring ways opinions could be expressed at the games while the “Olympic spirit” is respected.

 “That’s a big discussion the IOC is now having with the athletes, which I think is quite appropriate,” Pritchard said.
 “What’s the best way for self-expression in such a way that is positive and constructive and moves things forward.”